ietf-wg-asdf/sdf-protocol-mapping/draft-mohan-asdf-sdf-protocol-mapping.md

 differ between protocols.
 For example, BLE will address a property as a service characteristic, while a property in Zigbee is addressed as an attribute in a cluster of an endpoint.
 Again, HTTP is addressed by a method, an endpoint path, an optional query string, optional headers, and an optional body.
+Finally, CoAP is addressed by a method, a URI, an optional query string and options set.

 A protocol mapping object is a JSON object identified by the `sdfProtocolMap` keyword.
-Protocol-specific properties are embedded within this object, organized by protocol name, e.g., "ble" or "zigbee" or "http".
+Protocol-specific properties are embedded within this object, organized by protocol name, e.g., "ble" or "zigbee" or "http" or "coap".
 The protocol name MUST be specified in the IANA registry requested in {{iana-prot-map}}.

 ~~~ aasvg
 sdfProtocolMap